Bell 407: Design and development

-The 407 was certificated by Transport Canada on February 9, 1996, with the FAA following shortly after on February 23.
+The 407 was certified by Transport Canada on February 9, 1996, with the FAA following shortly after on February 23.
 Full production began in 1996 at Bell's Mirabel, Quebec, Canada plant and produced 140 airframes in 1997, to fill the initial orders.

-In 1995, Bell tested a shrouded tail rotor on the 407, but did not proceed with it.
-For a time, Bell studied developing the Model 407T twin-engine variant, but instead chose to develop the essentially all-new twin-PW206D powered Bell 427.
+In 1995, Bell tested a shrouded tail rotor on the 407, but did not proceed.
+For a time, Bell studied a Model 407T twin-engine variant, but instead chose to develop the essentially all-new twin-PW206D powered Bell 427.

 Bell began deliveries of the 407 in 1996.
 The 1,000th helicopter was delivered on June 15, 2010.
+1,400+ by Dec 2017, and over 1600 were produced by early 2023.

+As of 7 October 2025, Bell Textron is collaborating with Mumbai-based Max AeroSpace and Aviation to site an assembly plant in Nagpur, given it receives the reconnaissance and surveillance helicopters (RSH) from the Indian Ministry of Defence.
+The agreement is a result of Bell's memorandum of understanding (MoU) with the Government of Maharashtra to advance the state's helicopter manufacturing programme.
+In order to replace Chetak and Cheetah helicopters in the Indian Armed Forces, the Ministry of Defence has issued a Request for Information (RFI) for the procurement of 200 light helicopters under the reconnaissance and surveillance helicopters (RSH) programme in August 2025.
+Under the programme, 120 units and 80 units are to be procured for the Indian Army and Air Force, respectively.
+The RFI specifies that the suppliers are expected to be Indian vendors partnering with original equipment manufacturers (OEM).
+The helicopters are expected to be capable of operating day and night and undertake reconnaissance, surveillance and search and rescue operations.
+Hindustan Aeronautics Limited (HAL) is expected to offer the Light Utility Helicopter.
+Meanwhile, Airbus will also offer the Made-in-India H125 along with Tata Advanced Systems.

 ARH-70 and Bell 417

-The ARH-70 armed reconnaissance helicopter, developed for the U.S. Army was based on the 407, but was later canceled on October 16, 2008.
+The ARH-70 armed reconnaissance helicopter, developed for the U.S. Army was based on the 407, but canceled on October 16, 2008.

-The Bell 417 was a growth variant of the Bell 407, in essence a civil version of the Bell ARH-70.
+The Bell 417 was intended as a variant of the Bell 407, in essence a civil version of the Bell ARH-70.
 The 417 made its first flight on June 8, 2006.
 The 417 was to be powered by a Honeywell HTS900 turboshaft engine, producing 970 shp and includes full FADEC controls.
 The cabin sat five passengers in club-seating configuration, in addition to the crew of two.
 The civilian 417 was canceled at Heli-Expo 2007 in Orlando.

 Bell 407GX and 407GT

 On March 4, 2013, Bell unveiled a new armed version of the Bell 407GX, named the 407GT.
 It incorporates the Garmin G1000HTM flight deck to easily provide flight information.
-It can include infrared cameras, various armaments, and equipment to perform different missions such as armed transport, search-and-rescue, reconnaissance, and medical evacuation.
-The GT version uses the universal weapons pylon (UWP), derived from the Bell OH-58 Kiowa, to carry different weapons including machine guns, rockets, and anti-armor missiles.
+It can include infrared cameras, various armaments, and equipment to perform missions such as armed transport, search-and-rescue, reconnaissance, and medical evacuation.
+The GT version uses the Universal Weapons Pylon, derived from the Bell OH-58 Kiowa, to carry weapons such as machine guns, rockets, and anti-armor missiles.